 - Fixed Costs are those expenses that do not change with the amount of goods or service produced.
 Typically, they include such things as rent, capital loan payments, and insurance, which remain the same regardless of the production output.

 - Variable Costs rise or fall with the increase or decrease with level of production.
 These include direct labor involved in production as well as the cost of material needed to produce the item or service.

 Marginal Costs are simply the incremental cost to produce one additional item.
 It does not include all of the resources expended to get to that point, like the construction of the plant or purchase of equipment, only the expenses directly incurred in the making of that next item.

-A fundamental question facing the entrepreneur once they have a product or service ready for the market is how to price it.
+A fundamental question is once a product or service is ready for the market, how to price it?
 Fundamentally, the market dictates what you can sell your product for.
 Honestly, it doesn’t really matter how much it costs to produce, you can’t sell something for more than the market wants to pay, no matter how much you want that to be true.
 However, understanding whether at the equilibrium price you can actually make a profit is critical to your success.

 Why does it matter?

-The real question is what is happening “at the margin,” when you are making the decision whether or not to produce the next item.
+The real question is what’s happening “at the margin,” when you’re making the decision whether or not to produce the next item.